Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | 2020 | 17429 |
 | 2021 | 834 |

-- 2020 has a high number of internet sales because it was the COVID year and isolation
+- Number of customers were increasing year-on-year
 - 2021 has a low value because the data stopped at January